-Goldmine Premium Edition offers contact management software that is used by organizations of all sizes to manage the sales pipeline, marketing programs and deliver customer support.
+Goldmine Premium CRM is a comprehensive customer relationship management software that is used by organizations of all sizes to manage the sales pipeline, marketing programs and deliver customer support.

 Goldmine Premium Edition offers sales automation, help desk, call center and CTI applications on a stand-alone basis.
 Businesses with more demanding software requirements can also supplement the system with marketing automation, customer service, web self-service, channel management, knowledge management and analytics.